Here are the coronavirus cases confirmed in MN, WI

 MDH has said that some health care workers are among those who have tested positive.

+At this point in the pandemic more than 20,000 Minnesotans have been tested by MDH or an outside lab.

+Minnesota Gov. Tim Walz issued a "Stay at Home" order, which is currently in effect, directing people to stay home except for essential travel and activities.

-Meanwhile, Wisconsin's Department of Health Services reports 585 total positive cases as of Wednesday, March 25, up from 457 the day before.
-The number of Wisconsin residents who have died from COVID-19 is now up to six.
+Meanwhile, Wisconsin's Department of Health Services reports 1,351 total positive cases as of Tuesday, March 31, up from 1,221 Monday.
+The number of Wisconsin residents who have died from COVID-19 is at 16, two more than the 14 reported one day earlier.

+Wisconsin public health officials say of those testing positive for the coronavirus, 20 percent are between the age of 60 and 69; 19 percent are age 50 to 59; and 16 percent are from 40 to age 49.
+Data shows no person under the age of 10 has tested positive in Wisconsin.

+Milwaukee County has the most cases at 674, while Dane and Waukesha Counties report 194 and 101 positive cases respectively.

 The first positive case of COVID-19 coronavirus in Wisconsin was reported in a patient in Dane County in early February.